 Once we’d polished off the montaditos it was on to the Tabla de quesos (cheese board): a Tronchón from Teruel (famous for skiing in the mountains north of Valencia), a hard blue cheese from Vall d’Uxó again (just north of the city and known for its caves), and a manchego from La Mancha, three piles of little wedges all served with sweet conserves(12.50€).

 To finish, we had a chocolate buñuelo and leche frita (a buñuelo is a bit like as doughnut ball, and leche frita is a cake made with our dough cooked in milk, cooled, cut into pieces, dipped in our and egg and fried, 2.50€ and 2€) served with a lovely Pedro Ximénez dessert wine.
 A great finish to a lovely meal.

 Jesús’ mum should be very proud of her son, he has a very successful restaurant just around the corner and a great team working with him.
-His latest venture is already doing really well and deserves to.
-The menu has a great choice of dishes big and small to choose from and a nice wine list, too.
-Colmado LaLola is a great place for a drink and tapas or for a great meal and with a wonderful view of the cathedral as the people stroll by.
+Colmado Lalola’s menu has a great choice of dishes big and small to choose from and a nice wine list, too.
+This is a great place for a drink and tapas or for a great meal and with a wonderful view of the cathedral as the people stroll by.